Cláudia Cruz Santos

-Cláudia Cruz Santos (born 1971) is a Portuguese academic and politician.
+Cláudia Cruz Santos (born 25 January 1971, Aveiro, Portugal) is a Portuguese academic and politician.
 As a member of the Portuguese Socialist Party (PS), she has been a deputy in the Portuguese Assembly of the Republic since 2019.

 Early life and education

 Cláudia Maria Cruz Santos was born in Aveiro in Portugal on 25 January 1971, where she attended the José Estêvão Secondary School.
 She studied at the Faculty of Law at the University of Coimbra, obtaining a law degree in 1994, a master's degree in legal and criminal sciences in 2000, and a PhD in legal and criminal sciences in 2013.

 Academic career

 Santos is now a professor and researcher at the University of Coimbra.
 She is a member of the university's Instituto de Direito Penal Económico e Europeu (Institute of Economic and European Criminal Law).
 Between 2014 and 2019 she also worked at the Lusíada University (Universidade Lusíada) in Porto.
 Among many other activities, she was a member of the executive committee for the celebrations of the 150th Anniversary of the abolition of the death penalty in Portugal, which took place in 2017.
 Santos has also been a Portuguese representative on the Group of States against Corruption of the Council of Europe.
 She has published extensively on legal issues.